JuliaFolds/Transducers.jl/docs/src/index.md

 Notice that the iteration of `input` is at the _outer_ most block while `+` is in the inner most block.
-Transducers passed to `mapfoldl` appears in the block between them in the order they are composed.
+Transducers passed to `foldl` appears in the block between them in the order they are composed.
 An outer transducer (say `Filter`) "pushes" _arbitrary_ number of items to the inner transducer (`Map` in above example).
 Note that `Filter` can choose to _not_ push an item (i.e., push zero